ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 rather in aggregated data.
 Conventional methods require collecting individual responses and then aggregating them, thus representing a threat to user privacy and rendering many such measurements difficult and impractical.
-This document describes a multi-party privacy preserving measurement (PPM) protocol which can be used to collect aggregate data without revealing any individual user's data.
+This document describes a multi-party distributed aggregation protocol (DAP) for privacy preserving measurement (PPM) which can be used to collect aggregate data without revealing any individual user's data.

 --- middle

 # Introduction

-This document describes a protocol for privacy preserving measurement.
+This document describes a distributed aggregation protocol for privacy preserving measurement.
 The protocol is executed by a large set of clients and a small set of servers.
 The servers' goal is to compute some aggregate statistic over the clients' inputs without learning the inputs themselves.
 This is made possible by distributing the computation among the servers in such a way that, as long as at least one of them executes the protocol honestly, no input is ever seen in the clear by any server.

 ## DISCLAIMER